-The Borough contributes to two single-employer, defined-benefit pension plans: Police Retirement Plan and Non-Uniformed Employees' Pension Plan.
+The Borough contributes to two single-employer defined-benefit pension plans: Police Retirement Plan and Non-Uniformed Employees' Pension Plan.
 Each Plan provides retirement and death and disability benefits.
 The Police Retirement Plan is controlled by the provisions of Ordinance No. 5-7, as amended pursuant to Act 581.
 The Non-Uniformed Pension Plan is controlled by the provisions of Ordinance No. 5-8, adopted pursuant to Act 120.
 Both plans are governed by the Borough of Mercersburg Borough Council which may amend plan provisions, and which is responsible for the management of plan assets.
 The Borough has delegated the authority to manage certain plan assets to Brinker Capital.
 These plans are audited by the Commonwealth of Pennsylvania, and an auditor's report and financial statements are issued.
 Those financial statements may be obtained by contacting the Borough Office at 113 South Main Street, Mercersburg, PA 17236.
-Unless otherwise indicated, the plans' information in this note is provided as of the latest actuarial valuation dated, January 1, 2019.
+Unless otherwise indicated, the plans' information in this note is provided as of the latest actuarial valuation dated January 1, 2019.
 Actuarial valuations are performed every two years.
 The following is a summary of funding policies, contribution methods and benefit provisions:

+Police Retirement Plan Non-Uniformed Pension Plan

+Year established and governing

+authority 1/1/79, Borough of Mercersburg 1/1/92, Borough of Mercersburg

+Determination of contribution

+requirements:

+Employer Actuarially-determined Actuarially-determined

-Police Retirement Plan Non-Uniformed Pension Plan Year established and governing authority 1/1/79, Borough of Mercersburg 1/1/92, Borough of Mercersburg Determination of contribution requirements: Employer Plan members Actuarially-determined None Actuarially-determined None Funding of administrative costs Investment earnings and/or contributions Investment earnings and/or contributions Funding of contributions Commonwealth allocation and Borough Commonwealth allocation and Borough Period required to fully vest 12 years 7 years Plan eligibility All full-time members of the Police Department join upon employment.
-All full-time members of the non-uniformed employees age 21 or older join upon employment Normal retirement benefit Age 50 and 25 years of accrual service Age 62 50.00% of average compensation times an accrued benefit adjustment 1.75% of average compensation times accrual service (maximum 35 years)
+Plan members None None

+Funding of administrative costs Investment earnings and/or Investment earnings and/or contributions contributions Funding of contributions Commonwealth allocation and Borough Commonwealth allocation and Borough runding of contributions Commonwealth anocation and Bolough Commonwealth anocation and Borough Period required to fully vest 12 years 7 years • · · Plan eligibility All full-time members of the Police All full-time members of the non-uniformed Department join upon employment. employees age 21 or older join upon employment Normal retirement benefit Age 50 and 25 years of accrual service Age 62 Normai remement benefit Age 30 and 23 years of accrual service Age 02 50.00% of average compensation times 1.75% of average compensation times an accrued benefit adjustment accrual service (maximum 35 years) J , , , , , , , , , , , , , , , , , , , ,

-Summary of funding policies, contribution methods, and benefit provisions (Continued):
+Summary of funding policies, contribution methods and benefit provisions (Continued):